 Careers in Biological Sciences are varied and exciting.
 The field of Biological Studies encompasses Biochemistry, Molecular Biology, Genetics, Immunology, Pharmacology, Microbiology, Ecology and Environmental Science, Physiology, Neurology, Developmental Biology, Biophysics, Marine Biology, Agriculture and the Plant Sciences.
 Biology graduates are employed in industry, research, medicine, education, law, management and finance.
-Students intending to study medicine, dentistry or veterinary medicine choose to study Biology at A-level.
+Students intending to study medicine, dentistry or veterinary medicine choose to study Biology at A Level.

-BUSINESS STUDIES
+BUSINESS

-Specification number: 7132
+Awarding Body: AQA Specification number: 7132

 It is not essential to have taken Business at GCSE.
-Above all, students must have a genuine interest in the operation of the business world.
-Clearly, those students who have taken the subject (or a related one) at GCSE should have achieved a grade B or 6 in order to study it further.
+More importantly, students must have a genuine interest in the operation of the business world.
+Those students who have taken the subject (or a related one) at GCSE should have achieved a minimum Grade 6 in order to study it further.
 It is essential that students can express themselves clearly in written work and join the course prepared to appreciate and challenge business objectives and the changing economy.
-To summarise: grade B or 6 in English Language, Business (if taken) and Mathematics would all be advisable.